What you need to know about menopause

 “Others think they’re having a panic attack when hot flashes and heart palpitations hit them for the first time in the middle of the night.”

-Finding a menopause specialist or clinic can be hard, and waiting for a consultation can take up to 18 months.
+Finding a menopause specialist or clinic can be challenging, and waiting for a consultation can take up to 18 months.

 “We need to educate health professionals,” said Yuksel.
 “There are lots who are open to it, but some feel uncomfortable with the topic, or with the use of hormone therapy, because there’s still a lot of fear of the unknown,” around a subject long considered taboo.

 The word menopause originates from the Greek words “mens” and “pausis,” meaning monthly and cessation.
-It denotes the phase in a woman’s life when her ovaries produce lower levels of the hormones estrogen and progesterone, periods cease and she can no longer become pregnant.
+It denotes the phase in a woman’s life when her ovaries produce lower levels of estrogen and progesterone, periods cease, and she can no longer become pregnant.

 The average age of menopause in North America is 51, but it can vary between 45 and 55.
 Many women will start experiencing symptoms during perimenopause, which can occur up to five to 10 years before menopause.